Edinburgh offers an unparalleled combination of resources and expertise for the study of Human Osteoarchaeology.

 - Museum of Edinburgh

-We work closely with partner institutions in Edinburgh, such as the National Museums of Scotland, and institutions throughout the world.
+We work closely with partner institutions in Edinburgh, such as the National Museums of Scotland, and institutions throughout the world, such as the Anthropological Centre of the Croatian Academy of Science and Arts in Zagreb, and the Department of Anatomy, Histology, Faculty of Medicine, Institute of Biomedical Sciences, Vilnius University in Lithuania.
 These partnerships allow our students access to:

 - varieties of skeletal remains collections for research projects